AuroraMaster/react-native-ohos-library/en/baronha-ting.md

 }
 ```

-### 4. Running
+### 5. Run

-Click the `sync` button in the upper right corner.
+Click the `sync` button in the top right corner.

-Alternatively, run the following instruction on the terminal:
+Or execute in the terminal:

 ```bash
 cd entry
 ohpm install
 ```

-Then build and run the code.
+Then compile and run.

-## Constraints
+## Constraints and Limitations

 ### Compatibility

-To use this repository, you need to use the correct React-Native and RNOH versions.
-In addition, you need to use DevEco Studio and the ROM on your phone.
+To use this library, you need to use the correct React-Native and RNOH versions.
+Additionally, you need to use the matching DevEco Studio and phone ROM.

-Check the release version information in the release address of the third-party library: [@react-native-oh-tpl/ting Releases](https://github.com/react-native-oh-library/ting/releases)
+Verified successfully in the following versions:
+1. RNOH:0.72.96; SDK:HarmonyOS 5.1.1 Release SDK; IDE:DevEco Studio 5.1.1.840; ROM:6.0.0;
+2. RNOH:0.77.18; SDK:HarmonyOS 5.1.1 Release SDK; IDE:DevEco Studio 5.1.1.840; ROM:6.0.0;

 ## Properties